OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-3.x-to-modern.md

 ## Prep Work

 Before starting the upgrade, it is critical to back up the master key and license key.
 If anything goes wrong, you might need these keys to do a restore.
 It is better to have the backup and not need it than need the backup and not have it.
 The master key doesn't change, while your license key changes, at most, once a year.
-Back them up once to a secure location and move on to the standard upgrade process.
+Back them up once to a secure location and move onto the next steps.

 1. Backup the Master Key.
 1. Backup the License Key.